DaniilBaldin/PhotoDrop-Client/README.txt

 // method: GET - https://photodrop-app-client.herokuapp.com/photos - Gets all users photo from database.
 User must be authorized.

-// method: GET - https://photodrop-app-client.herokuapp.com/photo/:id - Gets all users photo from album.
-Id in request params User must be authorized.

                             ALBUMS

 // method: GET - https://photodrop-app-client.herokuapp.com/albums - Gets all users albums from database.
 User must be authorized.

-// method: GET - https://photodrop-app-client.herokuapp.com/album/:id - Gets album info by id from database.
+// method: GET - https://photodrop-app-client.herokuapp.com/album/:id - Gets album info and all photos with user by id from database.
 Id in request params.
 User must be authorized.